 Try it, and if you do, let me know!

 - 4 tablespoon vegan butter (very cold, cut in ¼-inch cubes)

 For the filling:

-- 2 cups crimini or button mushrooms, thinly sliced
+- 2 cups crimini mushrooms (or button mushrooms, rhinly sliced)

-- 1 tbsp fresh thyme (or 1 tsp dry)
+- 1 tablespoon fresh thyme (or 1 teaspoon dry)

 - Salt and ground black pepper to taste